isra-st/Water_Potability/README.md

 <img src="https://github.com/isra-st/Water_Potability/blob/master/Viz/confusion_Matrix_not_scaled_DecisionTreeClassifier().png?raw=true" alt="Decision_Tree_Not_Scaled" width="250" height="200"> <img src="https://github.com/isra-st/Water_Potability/blob/master/Viz/confusion_MatrixDecisionTreeClassifier().png?raw=true" alt="Decision_Tree" width="250" height="200">  <img src="https://github.com/isra-st/Water_Potability/blob/master/Viz/confusion_MatrixKNeighborsClassifier().png?raw=true" alt="KNN" width="250" height="200">

+#### Conclussions Model Selection:

-### Decision Tree Scaled got the best scores for Recall and F1 Score.
+* Decision Tree Scaled got the best scores for Recall and F1 Score.
-### The confusion Matrixs for Decision Tree Scaled and Decision Tree not Scaled were very similar.
+* The confusion Matrixs for Decision Tree Scaled and Decision Tree not Scaled are very similar.
+* KNN confusion Matrix gives a low number of False Posivite that was one of the model goals but the True Positives are too low.
+It will not be usefull for the Hand Device

+#### Decision Tree Scaled is the best choice at this stage.

 ### 5 Presentation
 To see the presentation, click in the below picture.